ItsAsbreuk/itsa-mojitonthefly/README.md

     * data-pjax-preload="true|number" --> optional: when set, these Mojits are loaded behind the scenes so they appear quick when asked for. the attributes value specifies its cachetime. when set, cachingtime is automaticly: there is no need to define data-pjax-cache as well
     * data-pjax-container="nodeselector" --> optional: the parenNode of the view, the view will be inserted as innerHTML --> when not specified, you should use Y.mojito.pjax.setContainer(containernode);

-Optionally, you can make use of Y.mojito.pjax, which has several sugar methods.
+Optionally, you can make use of `Y.mojito.pjax`, which has several sugar methods.
-For instance: data-pjax-container is most likely to be the same node for all anchorlinks.
+For instance: _data-pjax-container_ is most likely to be the same node for all anchorlinks.
 You can use the API to set the default containernode.

-If you choose to use Y.mojito.pjax on the clientside code (inside the binder), make sure to include the dependency 'itsa-mojitonthefly', otherwise the code might not be ready yet.
-"Step 2" makes sure the modulecode is available on the client.
+If you choose to use `Y.mojito.pjax` on the clientside code (inside the binder), make sure to include the dependency `itsa-mojitonthefly`, otherwise the code might not be ready yet. _Step 2_ makes sure the modulecode is available on the client.

-example binder:
+`example binder:`
 ```js
 YUI.add('navigation-binder-index', function(Y, NAME) {